 It began with an epic winter trip to Ladakh, which in retrospect feels like a dream.
 I still don’t know how I managed to remain alive in the freezing cold whilst exploring various parts of the snowed out landscape.
 I was told the night that I spent in a basic homestay at Spangmik village, on the banks of Pangong Tso was easily -30 degree Celsius.
-My teeth chattered in the day when I walked on the frozen lake fully knowing that two kids had broken through the ice and had died last year.
+My teeth chattered in the day when I walked on the frozen lake fully knowing that two kids had broken through the ice and had died the year before.

 Life kept making random plans for me as I traipsed region after region; unknown to the world.
 I traversed little villages on the banks of the rapidly freezing Indus river and went to the small village of Domkhar.
 I flirted with danger in the rumoured Aryan Land to arrive in Biamah in the evening and nearly spent a night in the open because they simply didn’t want outsiders to stay there.
 On my way back, I was lucky to be given a ride by one army brigadier when I had missed the only bus of the day.
 It was an adventure all right to be stuck in a sandstorm at Khardung La before a local came to my help.
 Although the snow leopard sighting had eluded me, I walked on a frozen river in the beautiful Markha Valley of Ladakh with kids from Rumbak and had many nights to remember when the night sky shone with a million stars.

 Planning a winter trip to Ladakh?
 Read : Practical tips for winter travel in Ladakh